alexyorke/bashreqs/README.md

 # bashreqs
 pipreqs for bash scripts.
 Not affiliated with pipreqs.

+ `bashreqs` reads a bash script, and finds which programs the bash script needs to run.
+It then finds which packages would need to be installed to satisfy all of those dependencies.
+This creates a list of dependencies which can be used to install on another computer.

 After cloning, run `pip3 install -r requirements.txt` then `python3 bashreqs.py path-to-bash-script` to generate a report containing all of the Debian and Ubuntu-based packages needed to run a bash script.
 If the executables are not packages, then `bashreqs` will just list the path to the executable.

 ## Requirements